containers/buildah/docs/buildah-copy.1.md

 **--exclude** *pattern*

 Exclude copying files matching the specified pattern.
 Option can be specified multiple times.
+Patterns are matched against each file's path relative to the context directory (or, with **--from**, relative to the source container or image root).
 See containerignore(5) for supported formats.

 **--from** *containerOrImage*